settle-real-state-mngmt/task-system/README.md

 - [x] Add fake data to Fakes class
 - [x] Add policy to check if logged user is owner of the team when adding a user to it

+02/03/2025

+- [] Add policy to store task building
+- [] add integration tests for 422 on buildings
+- [] add comments

 ###

 ---